awslabs/sagemaker-debugger/docs/tensorflow.md

           callbacks=[hook])
 ```

 Depending on the TensorFlow versions and the Keras API that you use in your training script, you need to choose the right hook class.
-The hook constructors for TensorFlow that you can choose are `KerasHook`, `SessionHook`, and `EstimatorHook`.
+The hook constructors for TensorFlow that you can choose are `smd.KerasHook`, `smd.SessionHook`, and `smd.EstimatorHook`.

 #### KerasHook